 Dibiya Fresh Fruit Chaat

 If you want to get rid of the guilt of gulping buttery parathas and sugar-laden sweets, the Dibiya Fresh Fruit Chaat near Laltaro bridge gives you the opportunity to do so.
-Evenings are the time when this stall serves healthy, fresh fruits in many different avatars.
+The stall serves fresh fruits in many different avatars in the evenings.

 Tired of exploring this age-old city on foot or just stepped down from the untiring cycle-rickshaws and want a quick snack?
 Stop at the vendors carrying mulberry baskets over their heads and grab a handful of these refreshing goodies.
 This probably may not make it to everyone’s list of famous food in Haridwar, but mulberries are irresistible.